Dyson Vacuum Review

 - Main Hose

 The Kirby also has several additional accessories:

-- The Kirby carpet shampoo system: this is an actual shampooer to keep your carpets washed and clean.
-I really like the Kirby shampoo because it has a chemical kind of like scotch guard in it that protects your carpets from those same stains from coming back.
+- The Kirby carpet shampoo system: This is an actual shampooer to keep your carpets washed and clean.
+We really like the Kirby shampoo because it has a chemical kind of like scotch guard in it that protects your carpets from those same stains from coming back.

 - Floor Care system: this can be used to clean your hard floor surfaces or if you have hardwood floors it can actually be used to buff wax into your wood floors to make them look new.
 It can also have a floor tool plate that snaps onto the vacuum itself so you can use your Kirby to vacuum your hardwood floor surfaces.

 - Turbo Accessory System: this can be a sander (dust is sucked into the Kirby), Buffer, Scouring (like cleaning tile grout) and Massaging.